raydover/professional-readme-generator/README.md

 ## Decription

 This assignement required students to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-The application will be invoked by using the following command:node index.js.
+The application will be invoked by using the following command: node index.js.

 - GIVEN a command-line application that accepts user input
 - WHEN I am prompted for information about my application repository